 Overall, would you say things are getting better, or worse?

 Weidman: That's hard to say, really.
 There are a lot of smart people looking into this whole security thing.
 There are vendors who are taking security a lot more seriously.
 For instance on the [first] iPhone, the browser ran as root.
 And now iOS has one of the strongest security postures around, and they have to bring out the top exploit developers on the planet to jailbreak it.
-But then I see Charlie Miller [Apple hacker] slam on the breaks in a car with his laptop and I remember that with more complexity -- more networked devices that respond blindly to input -- the more critical and dire this whole security game becomes.
+But then I see Charlie Miller [Apple hacker] slam on the brakes in a car with his laptop and I remember that with more complexity -- more networked devices that respond blindly to input -- the more critical and dire this whole security game becomes.
 It almost becomes a security through obscurity sort of thing.

 I teach introduction to exploit development and we start with the basics -- pre-address space layout randomization, pre-data execution prevention and no sandboxes.
 Fifteen minutes into class, students are looking at memory and seeing what a simple buffer overflow is all about.
 The natural question my students have is, ‘Why didn't everybody on every street corner write a zero-day on Windows XP SP2, if it was really this easy?'
 But as people love to remind me, the debugging tools that make it so much easier to do the brunt of the work like Mona.py and IDA Pro weren't around.